Oktopost/sea-route/docs/Parameters/Wild.md

 # Wildcard Parameter

-The url parameter must be match a simple wildcard expression.
+The URL parameter must be match a simple wildcard expression.

 **Definition**